adsr/mle/README.md

 To build a completely static binary, try `make mle_vendor=1 mle_static=1`.

 You can also run plain `make` to link against system libraries instead of `vendor/`.
-Note this requires dev libraries and headers to be installed.
+Note this requires the following packages to be installed:

+    uthash-dev
+    liblua5.3-dev
+    libpcre3-dev
+    libtermbox-dev

 ### Installing